“Curiosity is lying in wait for every secret.”

 “No-o.
 I don’t think we need oil or butter.
 Just sprinkle the tapioca in the pan.”

+Coen is following orders.
 I see no fusing of the grains.
-No pancake is formed – just lose grains in a frying pan that are turning dangerously black.
+No pancake is formed – just loose grains in a frying pan that are turning dangerously black.
 I can’t figure out what I may have missed when watching other women prepare this, so I really can’t think of other ways to experiment.

 “Well, this isn’t going to work.
 Let’s ask Lucia to show us,” I suggest and thoroughly scrub the pan to remove the black layer.